 People have been talking for years about Harry Lorayne’s The Memory Book.

 Is it the be-all-and-end-all of memorization books?
-Hardly.

-But what I mean by saying that this book is never talked about is that I rarely find it cited in the literature about memorization.
-And yet The Memory Book features amazing chapters on association, substitution, memorizing names and faces and of course vocabulary …
+The Memory Book features amazing chapters on association, substitution, memorizing names and faces and of course vocabulary …

 And The Memory Book is well-worth going through at least a few times.